code2fly/fizzbuzz/README.md

 2. in the project root folder (fizzbuzz) run the below command to build the application. mvn package
 3. To execute -
-  i) For windows execute run.bat ii) For eclipse execute com.johnsnowtarg.fizzbuzz.Main.java
+  i) For windows execute "run_windows.bat" ii) For linux based environment execute "sh run_linux.sh" ii) For eclipse execute com.johnsnowtarg.fizzbuzz.Main.java